cohesity/cohesity-powershell-module/docs/setup.md

 You can install Cohesity PowerShell Module directly from the [PowerShell Gallery](https://www.powershellgallery.com/packages?q=cohesity).

+  > **Note:** If you are running PowerShell as a user without elevated privileges (non-admin user), you may need to add `-Scope CurrentUser` to the command below.
+In some cases, you may also need to run `Set-ExecutionPolicy RemoteSigned -Scope CurrentUser` to set the execution policy that allows import of the module.

 * For `PowerShell Core` (Windows, Mac OS, Linux)

   ```powershell